Autumn 2020 South Lammermuir RC news

 Cheques must be made payable to "South Lammermuir Riding Club", not SLRC, the bank is getting very particular about this.
-We welcome BACS payments, please use your surname and date of event as a reference and also email Treasurer Liz Ward to let her know how much you have sent and what it is for, thank you.
+We welcome BACS payments, please use your surname and date of event as a reference and also email the Treasurer to let her know how much you have sent and what it is for, thank you.

 New Clothing Range - we have a selection of clothing available to order

 WELCOME TO THE

 South Lammermuir Riding Club

 The South Lammermuir Riding Club (SLRC) is based in the Scottish Borders, mainly around the Duns area, although members also reside in East Lothian and Northumberland.